 Uber drivers are workers, not self-employed

 In Uber BV v Aslam and others, the Court of Appeal (CA) upheld the decision of the Employment Appeal Tribunal (EAT) that Uber drivers are workers, not self-employed.
-Our article on the EAT decision can be found here.

 The CA held (by a 2-1 majority) that the drivers have worker status as they are personally performing work for Uber.
 The CA reasoned that although the terms of the contract between Uber and its drivers suggest that Uber is simply an intermediary, connecting self-employed drivers to customers, the contract should be disregarded as it does not reflect reality (as in Autoclenz Ltd v Belcher).
 The parties' relationship should instead be characterised based on the practical reality of their circumstances.